I am Head of Film and Media in the School of Engineering and Informatics at the University of Bradford.

 I write about film, music and counterculture.
 My area of research is film history, specifically cult and experimental films of the 1960s and 1970s.
 I am an expert in the genre of the Italian 'mondo' film, a form of sensationalist documentary, and have delivered many conference papers and published many essays on the subject.

 More recently, I have developed projects on music and 'countercultural studies' (pop festivals, The Beatles, music and the occult, graphic arts and comics etc.).
 My recent monograph is Gathering of the Tribe: Music and Heavy Conscious Creation, a study of the occult and popular music.
-I am currently adapting the stories of Welsh supernatural horror writer Arthur Machen into a series of short films.
+I have co-directed and produced a feature film Holy Terrors based on the stories of Welsh supernatural horror writer Arthur Machen.

 I tutor MA and PhD students and welcome enquiries from prospective masters and doctoral students especially in the fields of cult and avant-garde film and media, popular music and experimental processes.